It is no coincidence that remote and inaccessible is virtually synonymous with stunning wilderness and incredible scenery.

 Gates of the Arctic National Park and Preserve

-Established as recently as 1980, the park is a massive 8,500,000 acres of jagged country and forest lowlands, an inhospitable landscape located entirely within the Arctic Circle.
-Where the road ends, the real Alaska begins, and no road through this park.
+Established as recently as 1980, this national park is a massive 8,500,000 acres of jagged country and forest lowlands, an inhospitable landscape located entirely within the Arctic Circle.

 Glacier Bay National Park and Preserve

-From Juneau the easiest (and most scenic) way to get there is by ferry, when in summer the Ferry LeConte stops twice weekly in Gustavus, gateway to the Glacier Bay.
+From Juneau, the easiest (and most scenic) way to get there is by ferry when in summer the Ferry LeConte stops twice weekly in Gustavus, a gateway to the Glacier Bay.